homework -Politics-

 I think so, too.

 No matter what its neighbors and rivals in Asia have taken the practical road and acquiesced to the English-speaking trend, but in Japan, there is no need for haste in the matter.
-I believe that children don't have to spend those precious hours studying their own complex language
+I believe that children don't have to spend those precious hours studying their own complex language and hardly enough time to confuse children linguistically or do damage to their Japanese in order to speak fluent English.

 Additionally, Japan have many many problems.
 For example, there are remarkably few people who can pronounce the language like a native speaker in Japan.
 And to forge ahead, Japanese students will also have to overcome their shyness in trying out new words.